jennasilvera/visa-fig-equity-research-report/README.md

 ## Disclaimer

-This project is for educational and recruiting-portfolio purposes only.
+This project is for educational purposes only.
 It is not investment advice.